strangesast/fwlib/README.md

 # Docker
 Build the base image with `docker build .`

-Build an example with `docker build examples/c/Dockerfile`
+Build an example with `docker build -f examples/c/Dockerfile `

 # `examples/`
 Link or rename appropriate `libfwlib\*.so` (based on platform) to `libfwlib32.so.1` and `libfwlib32.so`